Bitcoin Part 1, personal investors be aware of the tax effects

 Income tax and GST

-If you decide to acquire bitcoin as a personal investment, provided you are not carrying on a business of bitcoin investment, you will not be assessed on any profits resulting from the sale.
-Conversely, you will not be allowed any deductions for any losses made in relation to your bitcoin investment.
-In addition, there will be no GST consequences for you where the bitcoin transaction is not a supply or acquisition in the course of furtherance of an enterprise.
+If you decide to acquire bitcoin as a personal investment, provided you are not carrying on an investment business, you will not be assessed on any profits resulting from the sale.
+Conversely, you will not be allowed any deductions for any losses made in relation to your investment.
+In addition, there will be no GST consequences for you where the transaction is not a supply or acquisition in the course of furtherance of an enterprise.

 Beware, however, that whether or not you’re carrying on a business, and whether or not an acquisition or supply is in the course of furtherance of an enterprise, depends on a number of subjective factors.
 The factors involved in determining whether you are carrying on a business or the furtherance of an enterprise also differ, which means you could be subject to the GST regime and not the income tax regime and vice versa.
 It is best to consult us to find out about your individual situation and to ensure that any bitcoin activities are not captured under the income tax or GST regimes.

 Bitcoin is not only for investment purposes and some people use it in the same way as one would use money.

 Where you have bitcoin and you use it to purchase goods or services for personal use, capital gains or losses from the disposal of bitcoin will be disregarded provided the cost of the bitcoin is $10,000 or less.